geoffmunn/terra.py/README.md

 <p>
   <a href="https://terra-money.github.io/terra.py/index.html"><strong>Explore the Docs »</strong></a>
 <br/>
-  <a href="https://pypi.org/project/terra-sdk/">PyPI Package</a>
+  <a href="https://pypi.org/project/terra-classic-sdk/">PyPI Package</a>
   ·
-  <a href="https://github.com/terra-money/terra.py">GitHub Repository</a>
+  <a href="https://github.com/geoffmunn/terra.py">GitHub Repository</a>
 </p></div>

-The Terra Software Development Kit (SDK) in Python is a simple library toolkit for building software that can interact with the Terra blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.
+The Terra Classic Software Development Kit (SDK) in Python is a simple library toolkit for building software that can interact with the Terra Classic blockchain and provides simple abstractions over core data structures, serialization, key management, and API request generation.

 ## Features

 - Written in Python with extensive support libraries
 - Versatile support for key management solutions
-- Exposes the Terra API through LCDClient
+- Exposes the Terra Classic API through LCDClient

 <br/>